ntnhut/LeetSolve/docs/source/String/08_STR_242_Valid_Anagram_int.md

 0
 ```

-### Code explanation

 Instead of relying on a fixed-size array like the ASCII-based solutions, this solution uses an `unordered_map` to store character frequencies.
 Each character is used as a key in the map, and the count of occurrences is stored as the associated value.

 Unicode characters values are not restricted to a specific range.
 The `unordered_map` approach accommodates this variability by allowing any character to be a key.

 ### Complexity
-This solution is Unicode-friendly because it relies on the flexible `unordered_map` data structure to count character frequencies and doesn't make any assumptions about the character encoding or specific character ranges.
-It's a general and robust approach that can handle various character sets, including Unicode.

 * Runtime: `O(N)`, where `N = s.length`.
 * Extra space: `O(c)` where `c` represents the number of unique characters present in both strings `s` and `t`.